 It’s Chanukah time … or Hanukkah … however, you spell it, it is a time for festivities and delicious food!
 Hanukkah is the holiday that celebrates the victory of the Maccabees and the rededication of the Holy Temple in Jerusalem.
-It is a holiday of miracles, when a tiny quantity of oil that should have only lasted one day burned for eight days.
+It is a holiday of miracles when a tiny quantity of the oil that should have only lasted one day burned for eight days.

 To commemorate this miracle, it is traditional to eat fried foods such as latkes (potato pancakes) and sufganiyot (doughnuts).
 It’s also a time for family gatherings and dinners filled with delicious foods.
 Check out 8 Ways to Make Your Hanukkah Miraculously Delicious and 8 Tips for Having a Healthier Hanukkah.
-Then celebrate the Festival of Lights with these 18 vegan recipes from our Food Monster App that will definitely light up your holiday.
+Then celebrate the Festival of Lights with these 18 vegan recipes from our Food Monster App that will light up your holiday.

 1. Vegan Matzoh Ball Soup

 Source: Vegan Matzoh Ball Soup